Skip to content

 • Don’t overdo it - Don’t make too many properties as they get hard to manage

-• Consider what object to put the property on - If it’s something you want to track across different lists, put it on the main object.
-Otherwise bias towards putting the property on the list record.
+• Consider what object to put the property on - If it’s something you want to track across different lists, put it on the main object

 Objects and properties form the foundation of Micro’s flexible data model, allowing you to organize information exactly how you need it.